-Beginning Monday, March 16, 2020, the Vermont Agency of Education's Licensing Office will be teleworking for the foreseeable future.
+The Vermont Agency of Education's Licensing Office will be teleworking until December 31, 2020.

 - Please contact the licensing team by email, as our access to voice mail will be limited.

 - For inquiries regarding pending 2020 licensing applications, please check the first option in your online menu – “Pending Online Applications”—for the application status.

 - For questions regarding application types, please begin with resources on the AOE licensing webpage, including the tutorials, FAQs, and flowcharts found here.

 - For pending license applications requiring fingerprinted supported Criminal Record Checks, the Licensing Office WILL NOT enforce the 15 days requirement to upload a fingerprint receipt and will keep such applications open until further notice.

 - For educators not served by a Local or Regional Standards Board, continue to submit renewal, reinstatement, and retired educator applications directly to the Licensing Office.

 - More information regarding the 2020 renewal season will be updated when the Agency has more specific information.

 Educator License Expiration Dates Extended Due to COVID-19

 Due to action taken by the Vermont Standards Board for Professional Educators, the life of all educator licenses scheduled to expire on June 30, 2020, has been extended to 90 days after the end of the governor’s state of emergency declaration.
 October 15, 2020 is the date that licenses will expire.
 Please note that professional learning must be approved by your Local or Regional Standards Board before submission for renewal.
 Please reach out to your L/RSB as soon as possible to ensure sufficient opportunity for them to review your professional learning.
 The licensing team will keep educators updated on expiration dates as we have more certainty.
 If you have any questions, please contact Patrick Halladay at email@example.com.